Adeline0415/Tower-Defense/README.md

 # Tower-Defense
-A Tower Defense game writing with allegro 5
+A tower defense game developed using C++ and the Allegro 5 library, showcasing object-oriented programming principles and efficient game mechanics.

 ## Demo video